Eden3DP/Eden3D-Network/README.md

 # FAQ
 Q: What is the Eden3D Network?
 ---
-A: BeingDisplay is a 3D printed case, holding a single-board computer with an attached hologram-like 3D display.
+A: Eden3D Network is a community-driven webapp to coordinate users, designers and 3D printers together to build great things in a decentralized manner.
+All are paid in Sats.

 Q: What does this Network do?
 ---